 Mix and match lenses – The co-operative, collaborative nature of the Micro Four Thirds system is something we’d like to see more of as it’s so useful for photographers.
 Panasonic Lumix users can snap up the latest Olympus lens, stick it on their camera and start shooting, and vice versa.
 No adapters, no fiddling – it just works.
 How nice would that have been during the great Canon vs Nikon wars of the 1990s, eh?

 Unique technological innovations – All cameras have their individual quirks, flairs and features that make them worth buying.
 It’s worth taking a detailed look at Micro Four Thirds cameras to see if they suit your photographic preferences.
-Panasonic Lumix cameras, for instance, come equipped with 4K Photo modes that allow the user to extract 8MP stills from 4K footage and the flagship GH5 even ups this to 6K Photo (see our guide for more on how all this works).
+Panasonic Lumix cameras, for instance, come equipped with 4K Photo modes that allow the user to extract 8MP stills from 4K footage and the flagship GH5 even ups this to 6K Photo.
 Before deciding on your system, it’s worth looking into whether the camera you’re eyeing up has interesting features that might find their way into your workflow.

 Comparatively lower cost – Again, it’s all relative.
 But in general, you’re shelling out significantly more cash for full-frame DSLRs, large-sensor mirrorless cameras and their paraphernalia than you will for a Micro Four Thirds system.
 If budget is a concern, this is worth considering.